Easy Tips for Easing Constipation with a Diet Plan

 Wrapping it up!

 Constipation might not be the most glamorous topic, but a diet rich in fibre, fluids, and probiotics can go a long way toward making you feel more comfortable and energised.
-And remember, small changes can make a big impact.
-With these tweaks, you’re setting yourself up for a smoother, happier gut!
+However, it’s also important to be mindful of foods that can cause constipation, such as processed foods and dairy.
+By avoiding these and making small changes, you’re setting yourself up for a smoother, happier gut!

 References